nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 ...
 ```

-Next, we need to make config files for both the tumour and refernce samples that will be used for each step in the analysis.
+Next, we need to make config files for both the tumour and reference samples that will be used for each step in the analysis.
 The [SVDetect manual](http://svdetect.sourceforge.net/Site/Manual.html) contains a thorough description of the options for each block

-sample config example given below:
+sample config example:

 ``` bash